Offenses and Insults

 “Think a good thought to the person

-There is dignity in not letting those who offend you see that they have, even by the look in your eyes.—Edna Lister, The Magic in the Sky, October 5, 1952.
+There is dignity in not letting those who offend you see that they have, even by the look in your eyes.

-You must cleanse the subconscious until you are so "pure in heart" that you do not offend.—Edna Lister, October 3, 1953.
+You must cleanse the subconscious until you are so pure in heart yourself that you do not offend.–Edna Lister, October 3, 1953

 “Some people collect hurts and offenses, and take offense

-When you move up in consciousness, you lose the chip on your shoulder and do not take offense.—Edna Lister, The Eight Great Powers of Being, June 23, 1959.
+When you move up in consciousness, you lose the chip on your shoulder and do not take offense.–Edna Lister, Powers of Being, June 23, 1959

 When people offend you, it is because they are not doing what you want them to do.–Edna Lister, Realization Through Praise, June 26, 1960.

-“Taking offense is only loving ’little me’ so much.”
+“Taking offense is only loving ‘little me’ so much.”–Edna Lister

 Eventually you realize that you must not offend others, lest you find yourself with a millstone hung about your neck, hindering you, weighing you down, anchoring you to earth.
-This is your goal: To absorb others’ offenses with your love, and to reach that height of soul where offending another is impossible.—Edna Lister, Five Keys of the Kingdom, 1964.
+This is your goal: To absorb others’ offenses with your love, and to reach that height of soul where offending another is impossible.

 When someone speaks offensively, be still, and lift it.
-Offense is the dragon’s tail, so don’t choke on it.—Edna Lister, January 26, 1969.
+Taking offense is swallowing the dragon’s tail, so don’t choke on it.–Edna Lister, January 26, 1969

 Top ↑